Coronavirus Cleaning: How to Clean Your Workplace or HomeWednesday, March 18, 2020 Care, Commercial, Hospitality, News

 Contamination cleaning is required not just for Coronavirus COVID-19 cleaning of course, but for any outbreak of infectious disease – whether it’s caused by a coronavirus, another type of virus such as the common cold or influenza, or an illness caused by bacteria like strep-A or strep-B, meningococcal… well, let’s stop there!

 The cleaner will also need to wear full PPE (personal protective equipment) that must be disposed of and/or ‘red-bagged’ after use.
 Any clothing not disposed of must be laundered separately to any other clothing or cloths.
-If you are trying to prevent the Coronovirus from spreading, you need to take the proper precautions.

 What about non-toxic options?